 This lead capture up the top here has been our biggest driver of leads since we started the company, so we’ve had very good success with this little setup.
 But with split testing, we know we can always improve it more.

-How this works is, someone comes to our website.
+How these works is, someone comes to our website.
 They want a free conversion rate audit.
-Our team will actually go through and look at their website, break it down step by step on how we’d increase conversions and send that through in a PDF.
+Our team will actually go through and look at their website, break it down step by step on how we’d increase conversions, and send that through in a PDF.
 This is also to pre-qualify the visitor they are willing to share a bit of information with us so that we can possibly work together.

-We ask for monetization method.
+We ask for a monetization method.
 In our case, would be lead generation.
 We ask for traffic or the monthly unique visitors, which for us is zero to 50,000, and then the website.
 We send that through.
 We also have this feature here, which shows what step we are at.
 This just shows we’re at the last step now.

 When we ran a split test on this, we were split testing dropping out this traffic request and just requesting the monetization method.
 In VWO, which is the split testing software we use, it automatically records a heatmap of each of the variations so you can get further insight.

 Upon running the split test, I think we had around 2000 views on this split test, we were able to get some other insight due to the heatmaps, which further validates the importance of running heatmaps on your website.

 We can see here, this was what it looked like after we finished running the split tests.
 We can see that a lot of people were clicking the Convertica logo.
 How we can see that the darker the color, the redder it is, which means that it had more interaction.
 Then also the pricing guide.
 We could see that that had a lot of interaction, as well as services contacting us, and about us, where people trying to find out more about what we do and who we are.